alialnaghmoush/remixicon/example/README.md

 # Remix Icon For Flutter

-Simply Delightful Icon System and Easy to use 2271 Icon from [Remix](https://remixicon.com/). v2.5.0
+Simply Delightful Icon System and Easy to use in flutter, [Remix](https://remixicon.com/). v2.5.0

 Remix Icon is a set of open-source neutral-style system symbols for designers and developers.
 Unlike a patchwork icon library, 2200+ icons are all elaborately crafted so that they are born with the gene of readability, consistency and perfect pixels.
 Each icon was designed in "Outlined" and "Filled" styles based on a 24x24 grid.
 Of course, all the icons are free for both personal and commercial use.